anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: When people are like each other they tend to like each other.
+Quote: Wisdom is the reward you get for a lifetime of listening when you'd have preferred to talk.

-By: Tony Robbins
+By: Doug Larson